 Life on the River

 The job offer came from George Goodwin who basically started the concept of heart pine flooring.
 Clint said, “I worked for him from ’03 to ’08.
 By ’04, I was running the whole show.”
 Clint’s previous experience and his ability to learn on the run made it easy for him to excel at whatever he put his mind to.
 He said, “I watched them scale out a load of logs and watched them give the guy a $30,000 check.”
-It didn’t take him long to realize he was on the wrong end of the deal.
+Soon he realized he was on the wrong end of the deal.

 You Have to Go Where the Money Is

 Clint learned fairly quick that if he wanted to go where the real money was, he needed to learn to dive.
 He said, “I grew up on the river.
 It can’t be that difficult.”
 He began to apprentice under another underwater logger.
 When that didn’t turn out like he expected, he decided to go the extra step and take scuba diving lessons.
 He showed up at Southern Ocean Sports and began to take classes under Dave Stone.
 Dave asked everybody in the class why they wanted to learn how to dive.
 While most of the students wanted to “see pretty fish” or just explore underwater, Clint’s response was unique.
 He said, “I wanna go logging!”
 After class, Dave pulled Clint aside and said, “I’ve wanted to hunt treasure my whole life.”
 And with that statement, the Dreadknots began to take form.